paljinov/c-sharp-advent-of-code/README.md

 * [2015](./src/Tasks/2015)
 * [2016](./src/Tasks/2016)

+## Prerequisites for running project
-Make `.env` file and fill year, day and part for task you wish to debug or run.
+Copy `env.example` to `.env` file and set year, day and part for task you wish to debug or run.

 ## Local development: